The formulation of the Navier-Stokes equations on Riemannian manifolds: Counterexample to an energy estimate

 in terms of $\|v_0\|_{L^2(\Omega)}$ and $\|f\|_{L^2(0,T ; (V(\Omega))')}$.
 The derivation of such apriori estimate basically proceeds as follows.
 Take $\phi = v (t)$ in \eqref{WeaklinearStokes} to obtain

 from which it follows that

 So, integrating \eqref{Gronwall} in $t$ immediately leads to the following a priori estimate,

 The derivation of \eqref{Euclideanapriori} by means of the Cauchy's inequality type estimate as being done in \eqref{Younginequality} is indeed the backbone that supports the classical existence and uniqueness theory for weak solutions to the Cauchy problem \eqref{linearStokes}.
-However, the key point of the estimate \eqref{Younginequality} is the presence of the term $\|\nabla v(t)\|_{L^2(\Omega)}$ on the left-hand side of \eqref{Younginequality}, which enables one to absorb the extra term $\frac{1}{2} \|\nabla v(t)\|_{L^2(\Omega)}^2$ on the right-hand side of \eqref{Younginequality}.
-Although these remarks seem trivial, they give us some hints about what could possibly go wrong in writing the analogous linear Stokes system in the general setting of a Riemannian manifold, with the Hodge Laplacian $(-\Delta_H)$ as the choice of the elliptic operator representing viscosity effect within the Navier-Stokes flows.
+However, the key point of the estimate \eqref{Younginequality} is the presence of the term $\mu \|\nabla v(t)\|_{L^2(\Omega)}^2$ on the left-hand side of \eqref{Younginequality}, which enables one to absorb the extra term $\frac{\mu}{2} \|\nabla v(t)\|_{L^2(\Omega)}^2$ on the right-hand side of \eqref{Younginequality}.

+These remarks give us some hints about what could possibly go wrong in writing the analogous linear Stokes system in the general setting of a Riemannian manifold, with the Hodge Laplacian $(-\Delta_H)$ as the choice of the elliptic operator representing viscosity effect within the Navier-Stokes flows.

-To see that, suppose that we insist in working with the following version of the linear Stokes equation on the hyperbolic space $\mathbb{H}(-a^2)$ with constant sectional curvature $-a^2$.
+To see that, suppose that we insist on working with the following version of the linear Stokes equation on the hyperbolic space $\mathbb{H}(-a^2)$ with constant sectional curvature $-a^2$.

 We take as a norm $\|v\|_{H^1(\mathbb{H}^2(-a^2))} = \|\nabla v\|_{L^2(\mathbb{H}^2(-a^2))}$, where $\nabla$ is the Levi-Civita connection on $\mathbb{H}^2(-a^2)$ (see \cite[Estimate (2.2)]{CCL15}, which guarantees this is a norm).
 Then, it is natural to look at the following function spaces: